-- 140. Defendants contribute to numerous influential advocacy groups, either directly or through payments to their members, to influence medical and public opinion regarding obesity as a "disease," the treatment for obesity, and the safety and efficacy of GLP-1 RAs.
-These include The Obesity Society, The Obesity Action Coalition, Obesity in Action Coalition, American Board of Obesity Medicine, and Stop Obesity Alliance. - 141.
-The Obesity Society bills itself as "the leading professional society focused on obesity science, treatment and prevention" and has over 2,800 members worldwide. - 142.
+the safety and efficacy of GLP-1 RAs.
+These include The Obesity Society, The Obesity Action Coalition, Obesity in Action Coalition, American Board of Obesity Medicine, and Stop Obesity Alliance.

+- 146. The Obesity Society bills itself as "the leading professional society focused on obesity science, treatment and prevention" and has over 2,800 members worldwide. - 147.
 Dr. Donna Ryan, former President of the Obesity Society, was instrumental in persuading the U.S. Office of Personnel Management to cover Wegovy and similar drugs for millions of federal workers.
-She accepted more than \$1 million from Novo over the last decade, including \$600,691 in payments related to Wegovy and Saxenda. - 143.
-The current President, Dr. Jamy Ard, is overseeing the group's effort to write new practice guides for primary care doctors that cover Wegovy and similar therapies.
-Dr. Ard has accepted more than \$200,000 from Novo.
-120
+One analysis found that she accepted more than \$1 million from Novo over the last decade, including \$600,691 in payments related to Wegovy and Saxenda. - 148.
+The current President, Dr. Jamy Ard of Wake Forest University, is overseeing the group's effort to write new practice guides for primary care doctors that cover Wegovy and similar therapies.
+Dr. Ard has accepted more than \$200,000 from Novo. - 149.
+The Obesity Action Coalition ("OAC") claims to be "the nation's leading voice on obesity" with "more than 85,000" members. - 150.
+Novo has referred to its partnership with the OAC and credited it with "making a big difference" in giving a voice to those living with obesity.
+128 - 151.
+Novo contributes more than \$100,000 to the OAC annually.
+129 It is "a long-time supporter" of OAC, and routinely renews their support of OAC's Chairman's Council at the Platinum level.
+130